ⓘ How to unblock your device

 Reach out to us on 1300 808 300 to discuss your options.
 We offer a range of devices to suit many needs and budgets, including low cost options.

 Your device needs urgent software update to the latest software to ensure it can call Emergency Services, this may include Wi-Fi calling.
-Blocked devices will not be able to connect directly to the Optus network for normal calls, WiFi calling or to send/receive SMS .
+Blocked devices will not be able to connect directly to Australian mobile networks for normal calls, WiFi calling or to send/receive SMS .

 Differences in device software, firmware, and network compatibility can affect whether an emergency call connects successfully.
 Some devices don’t behave consistently under network stress or configuration changes, and this can vary depending on the phone’s country of origin, model, age and software version.